-- Quantify energy saving potential of smart low energy cooling systems.
+Quantify the energy-saving potential of smart low energy cooling systems.

-- Develop effective communication tool to work with existing energy models for LEC system design development.
+Develop effective communication tools to work with existing energy models.

-Project has been envisaged to work in three distinct but symbiotic activities:
+The project has worked in three distinct but symbiotic activities.

 Expected Outcomes & Deliverables